hgmnz/forkbak/README.md

    heroku account.
-2. Your Heroku Postgres database is protected by [Continuous Protection](https://devcenter.heroku.com/articles/heroku-postgres-data-safety-and-continuous-protection) which allow you to use [Rollback](https://devcenter.heroku.com/articles/heroku-postgres-rollback) to go to a prior database state, protecting against accidental data loss.
+2. Your Heroku Postgres database is protected by [Continuous Protection](https://devcenter.heroku.com/articles/heroku-postgres-data-safety-and-continuous-protection) which allows you to use [Rollback](https://devcenter.heroku.com/articles/heroku-postgres-rollback) to go to a prior database state, protecting against accidental data loss.
-   Therefore this approach is not strictly necessary.
+   Therefore this approach is not actually necessary for data protection purposes.

 Usage
 -----